The Complete Guide to the

 There are a number of benefits that are associated with the E2 Visa.
 Here are some of my favorite E2 Visa perks:

 1. You can stay forever(theoretically)!
-As long as you are running a business that meets the E2 Visa requirements, you can stay in the US indefinitely.
+As long as you are running a business that continues to meet the E2 Visa requirements, you can renew your visa an unlimited number of times.

 2. Your spouse can work!
 This is huge since so many talented entrepreneurs have equally talented spouses who want to put their skills to use in the US workforce.

 3. There is no minimum investment requirement!
-As long as your business has sufficient funding to make it a success, you can obtain an E2 Visa after making a modest investment.
+As long as your business has sufficient funding to make it a success and contribute to the US economy, you can oftentimes obtain an E2 Visa after making a modest investment.

 e2 visa in the USA_drawbacks of the e2 visa